cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 ```

 Here's a basic example of using a `before_processing` callback to make sure we
-can find the User before doing any additional proccessing on the email.
+can find the User before doing any additional processing on the email.

 Keeping your email delivery rates high and bounce rate low is an important part
 of getting your emails to actually land in people's inbox.
 Taking some additional